-The California Emergency Medical Services Authority (EMSA) is seeking proposals from Local EMS Agencies (LEMSAs) for projects to develop and implement interoperable health information exchange between emergency ambulance service providers and hospitals/electronic health records via health information exchange organizations (HIOs).
+The California Emergency Medical Services Authority (EMSA) is providing a preview of the Grant Funding Opportunity which seeks proposals from Local EMS Agencies (LEMSAs) for projects to develop and implement interoperable health information exchange between emergency ambulance service providers and hospitals/electronic health records via health information exchange organizations (HIOs).

 This funding is made available through the California Department of Health Care Services as part of a CMS 90/10 Funding and CARESTAR Foundation matching funds.